Everything you need to know about the 2030 diesel and petrol car ban in the UK

 The UK government has set a target of reducing emissions by 78% by 2035 and the move towards cleaner transport is a way to help reach that goal …

 Yes.
-Although, there will more ultra-low emissions (ULEZ) zones across the UK, meaning you’ll be charged to drive a fuel car on the roads.
+Although, there will be more ultra-low emissions (ULEZ) zones across the UK, meaning you’ll be charged to drive a fuel car on the roads.
 These zones already exist in major built up areas such as London and Birmingham.

 There aren’t any plans at the moment for the distribution of petrol and diesel to be banned in the UK, but as demand for fossil fuel drops, and more EV charging areas are built, petrol and diesel might become more expensive and harder to find in the UK.